Yashvi2307/RoyalQuizCampus/README.md

 # Royal quiz campus

-This repository contains the source code for the quiz android application developed for [Royal technosoft](https://royaltechnosoft.com/).
+This repository contains the source code for the quiz android application developed for [Royal Technosoft](https://royaltechnosoft.com/).
 Import the ```src```  folder into your android studio as an android project.

+## Introduction

+The reason we chose this project was to engage the young kids at [Royal Technosoft](https://royaltechnosoft.com/) especially during their mid-session breaks.

+## Modules
+* Main module : Home screen
+* Test module : Game page
+* Result module : Game won/ Play again

+## Main Functionalities

+This project has immensely helped the clients of Royal Technosoft (young kids) to check their GK.
+During the short breaks between the ongoing sessions this app acted as a good source of knowledge for the kids and also provided a playful environment to them.
+Quite often they would learn something new and compete with their peers.
+This activity also acted as an inspiration to learn and do better next time.

 ## Technologies used:
 * Language: Java
 * Database: SQLite

+## Platform
+Android

+## Challenges
+To make it a responsive design took a toll.
+We managed to have a breakpoint of 3 (i.e. for 3 devices), namely phone, tablet and watch.

+## Improvements and Future Scope

+* Extend the database to various freshly learned topics
+* Include levels

+## Drawbacks

+* Cannot create and acount and store previous data
+* Doesn't give a chance to continue once the players chooses an incorrect answer

+## Other Details
+1. Educational (General Knowledge quiz)
+2. Correct answer +1 coin, Incorrect answer leads to "Play Again/ Quit"
+3. 20second timer for each question
+4. Random questions at each play
+5. Can be played offline
+6. Database to store questions
+7. Good and extensible UI
+8. Compatible with Android API-15 and above

 ## Author